LivelyDismay/magnum-opus/README.md

 Let's get to the actual installation..

-Grab the latest release of Wabbajack from [here](https://www.wabbajack.org/) (just click the big blue Download button).
-Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/Wabbajack`.
-Please do not put it in a Windows Protected Directory, such as Program Files or your Desktop.
+~~Grab the latest release of Wabbajack from [here](https://www.wabbajack.org/) (just click the big blue Download button) Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/Wabbajack`.
+Please do not put it in a Windows Protected Directory, such as Program Files or your Desktop..~~

+---

+**WARNING: PLEASE READ:**

+You'll need to use wabbajack version 3.6.1.1 to install the list for the foreseeable future.
+Compilations on 3.7.0.0 won't work for me even after a full reset.
+So I guess i won't be updating for a while either.

+Wabbajack keeps the three most recent versions of the program, so if you have a folder along the lines of Wabbajack\3.6.1.1, there's a Wabbajack.exe inside of there that you can use to launch that specific version.

+If you dont have it, you can get it here: https://github.com/wabbajack-tools/wabbajack/releases/tag/3.6.1.1

+Thanks.
+Sorry.

+---

 Launch Wabbajack.
 The exe will download the rest of the program from Github and extract itself wherever you placed the exe.
 When it is finished extracting and installing itself, select the `Browse Modlists` option.
 Click the Download arrow for Magnum Opus, and you will be forwarded to the next screen when it is finished.